-Hands down, this is the best healthy pumpkin pie I ever had!
+Hands down, this is the best clean pumpkin pie I ever had!
 It is quite easy to make delicious pie with a bunch of butter, flour and sugar.
 But when it comes to a clean dessert, it’s a challenge.
 I was up for it, although scared to death.

 In the last 3 days, I made 3 pumpkin pies.
 That’s why I want you to close your eyes and pretend you can’t see those small white dots of cream cheese.
 It was experiment #3 and a thought of making pumpkin pie #4 was terrifying for me.
 Not for Alex though.
 Kids do not eat pumpkin pie.
 BTW, you don’t need cream cheese.